Ōtākou: History

-In December 1817 the Sophia, a Hobart sealing ship captained by James Kelly, anchored in the waters of the harbour near Otakou.
+In December 1817 the Sophia, a Hobart sealing ship captained by James Kelly, anchored in the waters of the harbour near Ōtākou.
 A small group of men, including Captain Kelly, took a rowing boat around Heyward Point to visit Whareakeake, then the site of a Māori kāinga (village), where one of the men, William Tucker, had a house and a business selling hei-tiki.
 For reasons that remain speculative, the encounter turned violent and three of Kelly's men, including Tucker, were killed.
-The survivors rowed back to the Sophia but, according to Kelly's account of the event, found her boarded by Māori from Otakou and retook her in a bloody fight.
+The survivors rowed back to the Sophia but, according to Kelly's account of the event, found her boarded by Māori from Ōtākou and retook her in a bloody fight.
 Historians caution that Kelly's account, made to justify the actions he took, exaggerates the danger he and his men were in.
-Kelly destroyed multiple canoes and set fire to "the beautiful city of Otago", which was almost certainly Otakou, although the kāinga at Whareakeake was also burned and abandoned around this time, which some historians believe to have been Kelly's doing.
+Kelly destroyed multiple canoes and set fire to "the beautiful city of Otago", which was almost certainly Ōtākou, although the kāinga at Whareakeake was also burned and abandoned around this time, which some historians believe to have been Kelly's doing.
 This incident is treated as an episode in the ongoing state of lawless conflict known as the Sealers' War.

 Present use

-Otakou remains an important centre of Ngāi Tahu life, as the location of Ōtākou Marae.
+Ōtākou remains an important centre of Ngāi Tahu life, as the location of Ōtākou Marae.
 It is a marae of Ngāi Tahu and the branch of Ōtākou Rūnaka, and includes the Tamatea wharenui (meeting house).

-Otakou is located close to Taiaroa Head, the site of an albatross colony and other wildlife such as seals and penguins.
+Ōtākou is located close to Taiaroa Head, the site of an albatross colony and other wildlife such as seals and penguins.
 Local Māori still call Taiaroa Head by its original name, Pukekura, which was also the name of the pā (fortification) established there around 1750 and still occupied by Māori in the 1840s, before the land was taken by the Government under the Public Works Act for building the lighthouse and the fortifications used during the Russian Scare of the 1880s.